NoaLeGeek/chessgame/README.md

 # chessgame
-Recreation of a chess game for a NSI project

 Config

 To personalize the skins from pieces, background, board or sounds, you have to click on the button then use left/right arrow key to navigate through the available skins.